sagarchuri/parental-control-service/ReadMe.md

 <h4>Run </h4>

-Application can be run using command line.
+Application can be run using command line.<br/>

 mvn exec:java

 <h4>Design</h4>

 ParentalControlService depends on MovieService and VerifyControlLevelService.
 VerifyControlLevelService verifies whether parental control is ok.
 CallbackMessage is used to pass additional information about the service call.